 Symptoms of Hepatitis C

 Early symptoms of hepatitis C are often missed.
-Many people with acute hep C don’t show signs for months or years.
-Common early symptoms include fatigue, nausea, fever, and muscle aches.
+Most people with acute hep C – even most of those tested – don’t have signs for months or years.
+Early signs include tiredness, throwing up, fever, and body aches.

 These symptoms are mild and similar to the flu.
-They can last for weeks but usually go away on their own.
-This can lead some to think they’re just minor illnesses.
+They can last for weeks but usually go away on their own, leading some to think they’re just minor illnesses.

 Early Signs and Symptoms